Artificial Intelligence and Neurocognition

 Students will acquire knowledge of:

-- aspects of the history of the fields of artificial intelligence, robotics and neurocognition;
+- aspects of the fields of artificial intelligence, robotics and neurocognition, and their potential influence on society and work environments (also in psychology);

 For the timetables of your lectures, workgroups, and exams, select your study programme.